SergeyZdrazhevskiy/android-token-sharing/README.md

 See the sample app for the detailed usage.

-The big advantage of this approach is that you have full control over how you exactly use the API, however the drawback of this approach is that your app requires a few more permissions (`android.permission.{GET_ACCOUNTS, MANAGE_ACCOUNTS, USE_CREDENTIALS}`).
+The big advantage of this approach is that you have full control over how you use the API, however the drawback of is that your app requires a few more permissions (`android.permission.{GET_ACCOUNTS, MANAGE_ACCOUNTS, USE_CREDENTIALS}`).

 If you just want to upload a file to SoundCloud consider the [Android intent